 C. Other Documents and/or Certification Requirements C.1: Resident Advisory Board ("RAB") Comments (a) Did the RAB(s) have comments to the PHA Plan? □ Yes X No (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHA's must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
-All comments from the RAB are attached hereto as Exhibit C.1.
+All comments from the RAB are attached hereto as Exhibit C.1 .
 C.2: Certification by State or Local Officials A completed and signed Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, is attached hereto as Exhibit C.2.
-C.3: Civil Rights Certification/Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan A completed and signed Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, is attached hereto as Exhibit C.3.
-C.4: Challenged Elements If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public.

-(a) Did the public challenge any elements of the Plan?
+C.3: Civil Rights Certification/Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan A completed and signed Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, is attached hereto as Exhibit C.3 .
+C.4: Challenged Elements If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan? □ Yes X No (b) If yes, include Challenged Elements.
+C.5: Troubled PHA

-X No.